Freedom Index

 Education Savings Account | SB1

-SB1 proposes an Education Savings Account (ESA) program providing $8,000 annually per eligible child for private education and related expenses, including tuition, textbooks, and tutoring.
-Open to public, private, and new Pre-K and kindergarten students, it expands educational choice in Texas, aligning with programs in 31 other states.
+SB1 would create an Education Savings Account (ESA) program providing $8,000 annually per eligible child for private-education expenses, including tuition, textbooks, and tutoring.

 Illegal Voting Penalty | HB1243